|

 had taken over the label) about many more subjects and details.

-For instance about their journey to Russia and the recordings they made there with Byron Janis and the ones for Philips with pianist Sviatoslav Richter, conductor Kyril Kondrashin, conductor and violinist Rudolf Barshai, and pianist Vasso Devetzi.
-About conductor Antal Dorati, the pupil of Zoltan Kodály, about Dorati's Hungarian programs and the always and everywhere emerging 'Pictures at an Exhibition' on many different labels (on an early Philips Minigroove as well).
+For instance about their journey to Russia and the recordings they made there with Byron Janis, conductor and violinist Rudolf Barshai, and pianist Vasso Devetzi; and the ones made in England for Philips with pianist Sviatoslav Richter and conductor Kyril Kondrashin.
+About conductor Antal Dorati, a pupil of Zoltan Kodály, about Dorati's Hungarian programs and the always and everywhere emerging 'Pictures At An Exhibition' on many different labels (on an early Philips Minigroove as well).
 About Frederic Fennell and the spectacular recordings of 'The Civil War', a sonic documentary about this dramatic and decisive episode in American history for which recordings authentic instruments were used (LPS2-901) with the Eastman Wind Ensemble conducted by Frederick Fennell, with Martin Gabel (narrator) and Gerald C. Stowe (military advisor). |

 |